We obtain reusable water from textile wastewater.

 OUR SOLUTION

-We engineer synergistic enzyme systems that purify complex wastewater in a single step, even under harsh industrial conditions.
+We design synergistic enzyme systems that enable the efficient treatment of complex wastewater in a single step, even under harsh industrial conditions.

 A clear glass beaker filled halfway with water, with dark blue powder settled at the bottom.